jpalala/jpalala/README.md

 *   ✉️  You can contact me at [joe@palala.dev](mailto:joe@palala.dev)
 *   🚀  I'm currently working on [werpa labs](http://werpalabs.com)
 *   🤝  I'm open to collaborating on UX and communities
-*   ⚡  Science Fiction is my thing.
-An Eccentric stuff.
+*   ⚡  My hobby is to imagine the world if it were a litte different.
+Science Fiction is my thing.
+A little weird maybe but I think its just I'm sometimes awkward.

 ### Skills